Western Desert campaign: Terrain

-The war was fought primarily in the area known as the Western Desert, which was about 240 mi wide, from Marsa Matruh in Egypt to Gazala on the Libyan coast, along Litoranea Balbo (Via Balbia), the only paved road.
+Until 1943 the war was fought in the Western Desert, which was about 240 mi wide, from Marsa Matruh in Egypt to Gazala on the Libyan coast, along Litoranea Balbo (Via Balbia), the only paved road.
 The Sand Sea, 150 mi inland, marked the southern limit of the desert at its widest points at Giarabub and Siwa.
-In British parlance, the term "Western Desert" applied to the desert of Egypt west of the Nile but came to describe the whole area of conflict, including eastern Cyrenaica in Libya.
+In British parlance, the term "Western Desert" applied to the desert of Egypt west of the Nile but also came to describe eastern Cyrenaica in Libya.
 From the coast, a raised, flat plain of stony desert extends inland about 500 ft above sea level and runs south for 200–300 km from the coast to the edge of the Sand Sea.
 Scorpions, vipers and flies abound in the region, which was inhabited by a small number of Bedouin nomads.

 Bedouin tracks linked wells and the more easily traversed ground; navigation was by sun, star, compass and "desert sense", good perception of the environment gained by experience.
 When Italian troops advanced into Egypt in September 1940, the Maletti Group got lost leaving Sidi Omar, disappeared and had to be found by aircraft.
 In spring and summer the days are miserably hot and the nights very cold.
 The sirocco (gibleh or ghibli), a hot desert wind, blows clouds of fine sand, which reduce visibility to a few metres and coat eyes, lungs, machinery, food and equipment; motor vehicles and aircraft need special oil filters and the barren terrain means that supplies for military operations have to be transported from outside.
-German engines tended to overheat and the life of their tanks' engines fell from 1400–1600 mi to 300–900 mi and this problem was made worse by the lack of standardized spare parts for the German and Italian motor types.
+German engines tended to overheat and the life of their tanks' engines fell from 1400–1600 mi to 300–900 mi and this problem was made worse by the lack of standard spare parts for the German and Italian motor types.